From Noel Harrison:

 (Note, too, the smaller vignette at lower center of a soldier, probably dipping water from Potomac Creek.)

 Forbes did paint a number of Civil War scenes, but those mainly depicted Gettysburg and Federal camp-life near Rappahannock Station in 1864.
-For the Fredericksburg area, why did he not choose a different and more compelling sketch from which to make a later version in color, such as his pathos-heavy Stafford County cemetery scene from 1863 (below left), or a dynamic campaign sketch, such as his famous march-to-Chancellorsville scene, complete with colorful Zouaves (below right)?
+For the Fredericksburg area, why did he not choose a different and more compelling sketch from which to make a later version in color, such as his pathos-heavy Stafford County cemetery scene from 1863 (below left; also Courtesy Library of Congress, Control Number 2004661910), or a dynamic campaign sketch, such as his famous march-to-Chancellorsville scene, complete with colorful Zouaves (below right; Library of Congress Control Number 2004661428)?

-I suspect that Forbes’ was a mood of the moment, on a particular March day in 1863 that began with snow flurries on a scrubby, swampy waste surrounding a picket station.
+I suspect that Forbes’s was a mood of the moment, on a particular March day in 1863 that began with snow flurries on a scrubby, swampy waste surrounding a smoky picket-station.
 His vast portfolio of pictures made at other times during the war—and the postwar engravings and etchings he based upon those—did acknowledge the sunlight of army life as well as its shadows.

 Then again, perhaps bleakness would not have been the principal effect of the color scheme, fully executed, that Forbes hints at in his notes on the Potomac Creek sketch.
 Unfortunately, we may never know.
 Its painted- or chromolithographed descendant, if one ever existed, has vanished.